-The fuel evaporative emission control equipment is certified to be compliance with the Federal and California Vehicle Emission Standards.
-Metal fuel lines and fuel tanks have surface coating to reduce corrosion on inside and outside surfaces to comply with useful life requirements.
+The fuel evaporative emission control equipment is certified to be in compliance with the Federal and California Vehicle Emission Standards.
+Metal fuel lines and fuel tanks have a surface coating to reduce corrosion on inside and outside surfaces to comply with useful life requirements.
 All fuel hoses are made of a low permeation multilayer material to comply with enhanced evaporative emission requirements.
-Any alterations to systems or components including materials section, could void compliance.
+Any alterations to systems or components including materials, hose lengths and their location, except as described in the fuel fill system modifications section, could void compliance.

 The system includes:

-• Fuel tank, fuel level sender, fuel fill and vent hoses and pipes, emission canisters, fuel feed, fuel return and vapor lines, purge control solenoids, fuel fill cap, canister vent solenoid.
+• Fuel tank, fuel level sender, fuel fill and vent hoses and pipes, emission canisters, fuel feed, fuel return and vapor lines, purge control solenoids, fuel fill cap and canister vent solenoid.